From Patmos to Leros

 Δώδεκα νησιά or Dodeka nisia literally means "twelve islands".

-Here's one of the smaller ferries servicing that area close to the Turkish coast.
+Here's one of the Dodekanisos Seaways ferries servicing that area close to the Turkish coast.
+The Dodekanisos Pride and its sister the Dodekanisos Express are 40-meter Sea Lord type ferries built in Norway.
+They run at 32 knots.

-Everyone get on!
+Everyone get on board!
 The port calls are short, you need to be there well ahead of time and ready to jump right on board.

 Check ferry schedules and buy tickets: